-- A hard copy of your second paper is due in class on Thursday, April 26, at 9am.
+- 1. A hard copy of your second paper is due in class on Thursday, April 30, at 9am.
 It should be double spaced, approximately five to eight pages (1250 to 2400 words) in a reasonable font, such as 11 point Times, with reasonable (e.g. one-inch) margins.
 Paginate your paper.
 Do not right justify (i.e. fully justify) it. - 2.
-The theme of your second paper may be any topic in the material we have covered from Spinoza, Leibniz, Locke, Berkeley, or Hume.
+The theme of your second paper may be any topic in the material we have covered from Hobbes, Spinoza, Leibniz, Locke, Berkeley, or Hume.
 I expect that you will compare and contrast the work of at least two philosophers; one of them may be Descartes.
 See the reverse for some sample specific topics.
 The panel presentations, both the ones you watch and the one in which you participate, should be useful in preparing your second paper. - 3.
-Your paper should have a thesis in which you defend a specific argument, conclusion, or view. - 4.
+Your paper should have a thesis in which you defend a specific argument, conclusion, or view.
+Again, the majority of your paper should be devoted to interpretation, including close textual analysis.
+Dividing your paper into sections can help your process and the coherence of the final product. - 4.
 Standards for academic writing vary by discipline.
 Philosophical writing should be attentive to every detail.
 Write simply, and clearly.
 Minimize use of jargon.
 Observe standard rules of grammar and spelling.
 Avoid history and biography.
 Focus on the arguments.
 Avoid these common infelicities: Conclusions are based on evidence, not off of evidence.
 'Reference' should not be used as a verb.
 Do not use 'critique' where 'criticism' will do. - 5.
 Any citation method which allows me easily to trace your sources is acceptable.
 References to pages in the Ariew and Watkins collection may be indicated, in line: "We owe a great debt to those who point out faults" (Pascal, AW 109).
-References to Themes in the Objections and Replies may also be indicated in line: "It is certain that ignorance is merely a defect, so we do not need any positive faculty in order to be ignorant" (Hobbes, TOR 45).
 Other sources you consult while writing, including any websites you visit and any persons with whom you talk, must be noted.
 Provide for these a list of references at the end of the paper in addition to any appropriate in-line citations.
 Internet sources must include a live URL.
 I must be able to trace the source.
+For quotations of five lines or more, indent from both margins, single space, and do not use quotation marks.
+Avoid quoting from secondary sources like the Melchert or Tlumak; focus on the primary sources.
 For citations of personal discussions, a footnote like the following may be appropriate: